MilenaJoanna/FinalProjectVistula/index.md

 # What are LLM-s?

-LLM-s are a bit like ogres.
+<p style= "padding: 35px 0px 5px"> LLM-s are a bit like ogres.
 Why?
 Because ogres are like onions and onions have layers.
-So do LLM-s :)
+So do LLM-s :)</p>

 In a broad sense large language models are an example of **artificial intelligence (AI)** because they aim to simulate human intelligence and skills in a computer system.
 LLM-s are able to perform language tasks like conversational dialogue, translations or content creation, just like humans do.